jeff5/very-slow-jython/docs/src/site/sphinx/performance/binary-operations.rst

 We throw in a ``quartic`` calculation to examine how the time scales with complexity but no new data fetches.
-This method calls for 5 floating additions and multiplications.
+This method calls for 5 floating operations.

 Jython 2.7.2